pmanstet/misc/cmake/README.md

 - Bash or compatible shell
 - `wget`
 - `tar`
-- work for CMake versions > 3.20
+- for CMake versions > 3.20 only

 ## Usage/Demo